Practice & Projects · OrevateAI

 Understanding Student Breaks and Holidays

 Beyond these extended breaks, FWISD observes several single-day holidays.
 These include Labor Day, Martin Luther King Jr. Day, Presidents’ Day, and Memorial Day.
-While these are non-instructional days, they are important for understanding the full scope of the school year and its historical context.
+While these are non-instructional days, they are important for understanding the full scope of the academic year and its historical context.

 Important Notes for Parents and Students